ericbutz/developer-portal/app/resources/bank-transfer-workflow/transfer-failures.md

 layout: twoColumn
 section: Bank transfer workflow
 type: article
-title:  ACH Transfer Failures
+title:  Transfer failures
 weight: 1
 description: There are several reasons ACH bank transfers can fail.
 When failure does occur, the transfer is assigned one of 80 ACH Return Codes.
 ---

 # Bank transfer workflow